PAYONE-GmbH/plentymarkets-7/README.md

 The plugin has been developed for the Ceres template.
 The plugins IO and Ceres are required and have to be active.

-Also, please configure your payment portal in your BS PAYONE PMI for sha2-384 hashes.
+Also, please configure your payment portal in your PAYONE PMI for sha2-384 hashes.
 The TransactionStatus URL follows this template:

 https://www.example.com/payone/status/